casey/just/README.md

 the final argument.
 For example, on Windows, if a recipe starts with `#! py`, the final command the OS runs will be something like `py C:\Temp\PATH_TO_SAVED_RECIPE_BODY`.

+### Script Recipes

+Recipes with a `[script(COMMAND)]` attribute<sup>master</sup> are run as scripts interpreted by `COMMAND`.
+This avoids some of the issues with shebang recipes, such as the use of `cygpath` on Windows, the need to use `/usr/bin/env`, and inconsistences in shebang line splitting across Unix OSs.

+The body of the recipe is evaluated, written to disk in the temporary directory, and run by passing its path as an argument to `COMMAND`.

+The `[script(…)]` attribute is unstable, so you'll need to use `set unstable`, set the `JUST_UNSTABLE` environment variable, or pass `--unstable` on the command line.

 ### Safer Bash Shebang Recipes